 At Ally Bee, ethical fashion means more than a fair deal for the makers.
 It means tracing back to the raw source, through to processing, making, and ongoing wear.
 No overherding, no animal cruelty, no polyester, no toxic dyeing process and a full return to the earth at the end of a long life of wear.

-In 2017, we introduce exquisite hand-knits from India made with love, crafted in beautiful non-mulesed Merino yarns sourced from a well-managed farm in South-East Australia.
+In 2017, we introduce exquisite hand-knits from India made with love, crafted in beautiful non-mulesed Superfine Merino yarns sourced from a well-managed farm in South-East Australia called Gostwyck.
 Each piece in the hand-knit collection is produced by women in knitting hubs in the south of India trained in the art of knitting to exacting specifications, and given an education, with respectable pay and work conditions, as part of their employment.
-Ally Bee knits are now part of this knitting project that empowers women in an otherwise marginalised part of Indian society.
+The knitting studios are B-Corporation registered, meaning they comply with fair pay and labour standards.
+Ally Bee knits are now part of this knitting project, empowering women in an otherwise marginalised part of Indian society.
 Ally Bee is Slow Fashion knitwear that’s hard not to love.

-As a designer, I am thrilled to have discovered a path where spinning a sustainable yarn is possible, and to make luxury Slow Fashion that meets the strict environmental and social standards I have set for this brand.
+Ally Bee has followed a path that proves spinning a sustainable yarn is possible, producing luxury Slow Fashion that meets the strict environmental and social standards.
 And as an Ally Bee customer you can enjoy the Ally Bee collection in the knowledge that the styles you choose are spun with gentle threads, support clean and fair fashion and gives you the satisfaction of knowing who made your clothes.